 Prague is the Capital.
 It is a famous city all around the world for its historical monuments and unique atmosphere.
 Being only about 350 kilometres far from the place where you stay, Ostrava, it is really easy to go there just for a weekend, or even one-day trip.
 It is especially beautiful before Christmas time when the streets are decorated and there are Christmas markets on the squares.

-Regarding transportation, there are buses and trains running throughout the country and all of them, together with the public transport of all the cities, towns and villages, are to be found at IDOS website which is widely used and reliable.
+Regarding transportation, there are trains and buses running throughout the country and all of them, together with the public transport of all the cities, towns and villages, can be found at IDOS website which is widely used and reliable.

 As for climate, we always warn our incoming students, especially those from the South, about the winters we get here.
-Sometimes the temperature falls bellow minus 20 degrees centigrade.
-Therefore, whether you are arriving in September or in February, be sure you take some warm clothes with you, because the frosts usually hit between december and february.
+Sometimes the temperature falls below minus 20°C. Therefore, whether you are arriving in September or in February, be sure you take some warm clothes with you because the frosts usually hit between December and February.

 Unfortunately, not too many people here speak English well or even speak English.
 As the Czech Language is very difficult to learn, it might be more useful for you only to learn the phrases you need for the purposes of one or two semesters you spend here.